tu-studio/hpc-cluster-ml-workflow/README.md

 ## Setup

-This template provides a simple PyTorch example project, simulating a neural guitar amp, which you can modify and reuse or use as a reference for the pipeline implementation.
+This template offers a straightforward PyTorch example project that you can customize, reuse, or reference for your pipeline implementation.
+Follow the detailed setup instructions below to guide you through the configuration process.

 - [Setup Instructions](docs/SETUP.md)

 ## Usage

+After completing the setup, you can start using the project by following the user guide provided.
+This guide will help you understand how to run the project, customize the model, and experiment with different configurations.

 - [User Guide](docs/USAGE.md)